A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

 We perform $t$-tests on each model's return against the equal-weighted market benchmark.
 A higher $t$-value and a lower $p$-value indicate greater statistical significance of returns. \citet{chen2021open} conducts statistical analysis of past cross-sectional asset pricing methods using a massive number of characteristics and regards $t$-stats greater than 1.96 as a key indicator of statistical significance.
 We follow the same standard and bold the statistically significant $t$ and $p$-values in Tables \ref{tab:compare_05-10} and \ref{tab:compare_19-24}.
 Notably, the CNN model with the new loss function in 2019-2024 has a $t$-value of 2.29 and a $p$-value of 0.022, suggesting strong statistical significance.
 In contrast, other strategies in 2019-2024 are far from having statistically significant performance.
 The strategies in 2005-2010, except for the CNN models with MSE and the new loss, do not demonstrate anything close to statistically significant performance.
 The MSE loss shows statistical significance, and the new loss function comes close.

 Maximum Drawdown (MD) represents the largest peak-to-trough loss, indicating the level of downside risk.
-The CNN-based strategies show varying levels of risk, with MSE loss and CE loss experiencing the most significant drawdowns of -69.90\% and -58.37\% in 2005-2010 and 2019-2024, respectively.
+The ML-based strategies show varying levels of risk, with MSE loss and CE loss experiencing the most significant drawdowns of -69.90\% and -58.37\% in 2005-2010 and 2019-2024, respectively.
+Note that in the 2019-2024 period, the CNN model with the new loss function has the lowest MD in all models that we compare and is the only one that outperforms the market benchmark with respect to it.
 The new loss function has the smallest drawdown values -58.86\% in 2005-2010 and -30.99\% in 2019-2024, suggesting that our new approach has better capital preservation.
 Maximum Drawdown Duration (MDD) measures the longest period required to recover from a drawdown.
 Our new approach recovers from the 2008 economic crisis very quickly in just 185 days and outpaces the other methods with the second best needing 422 days.
-CE loss in 2019-2024 exhibits the longest recovery duration (1045 days), while our new loss recovers the fastest among the CNN models.
+CE loss in 2019-2024 exhibits the longest recovery duration (1045 days), while our new loss recovers the fastest among the ML models.
 The recovery period of the new loss is longer than lasso regression, but the lasso method has much worse return, SR, and $t$-value.
 Overall, our new loss function demonstrates superior performance in terms of return and risk-adjusted return while maintaining a relatively moderate drawdown.